edisonpapers/diaries/README.md

     - [Diary Entry 9](/9)
     - [Diary Entry 10](/10)

 This site highlights Thomas Alva Edison's 1885 Diary through IIIF image viewers, transcriptions and annotations.
-Our homepage is under construction but you can read the introduction to the diary and the 10 diary entries by navigating the links below or our menu.
+Our homepage is under construction but you can read the introduction to the diary and the 10 diary entries by navigating the links below or the main navigation menu.

    - [Introduction](/introduction)
    - [Diary Entry 1](/1)